Having an Impact!

 07/05/2021

 Mandela Village, located in Chamwino, Tanzania, is home to 4,072 people with only open wells as a water source.
-Although the water is contaminated by animal waste, mud, frogs and poisonous snakes, the community uses it for daily consumption.
-As a result, hundreds of villagers suffer from water-borne illnesses such as typhoid (259), amoeba (184), stomach pains (406).
+Although the water is contaminated by animal waste, mud, frogs, and poisonous snakes, the community uses it for daily consumption.
+As a result, hundreds of villagers suffer from water-borne illnesses such as typhoid (259), amoeba (184), and stomach pains (406).
 Women and children walk long distances, multiple times a day, to collect water.
 Water is scarce as villagers wait up to an hour for water to replenish.
 Fetching water is dangerous as many women have suffered from poisonous snake bites.
-In April 2021 thanks to the generous support of Water4Mercy, the lives of those from Mandela Village changed forever when Innovation: Africa installed a solar-water pumping system.
-Access to clean water is revolutionizing Mandela Village; the daily risks of contracting waterborne diseases have been eliminated and members of the village are now seeing their health, hygiene and safety improve.
+In April 2021 thanks to the generous support of Water4Mercy, the lives of those from Mandela Village changed forever when Innovation: Africa installed a solar water pumping system.
+Access to clean water is revolutionizing Mandela Village; the daily risks of contracting waterborne diseases have been eliminated and members of the village are now seeing their health, hygiene, and safety improve.
 The well-being and livelihood of people from Mandela Village have been forever transformed.

 Manzilanzi Village